Records that must be kept when supplying or administering veterinary medicines in the UK.

 - The British Beekeepers Association (BBKA) produces a bee record keeping card

 Record keeping for horses

-European legislation defines the horse as a food-producing species.
+UK legislation defines horses as food-producing species.
 Owners and keepers are required to keep records of veterinary medicines given to horses that will enter the food chain.
 Owners or keepers must also keep records of all vaccinations given, in the horse’s passport.